rawblocks69420/p5ControllerLibrary/README.md

 # p5ControllerLibrary
 Calibrates multiple unique controllers connected to your computer using the p5 library.
-A modified and extended version of the excellent p5.joystick library, providing enhanced features and compatibility.
+This is a modified and extended version of the p5.joystick library, offering additional calibration buttons and a streamlined calibration process that works within the game itself, rather than requiring a separate process.

 ## Original Project